CHANGES IN ATMOSPHERIC AIR POLLUTION AND FUEL COMBUSTION EFFICIENCY IN UKRAINIAN CITIES DUE TO MILITARY ACTIONS

 https://orcid.org/0000-0003-3038-5960

-Rybchynska V.
+Rybchynska Valeriia

 Ukrainian Hydrometeorological Institute of the State Emergency Service of Ukraine and National Academy of Sciences of Ukraine, Kyiv, Ukraine